filipemarruda/sonicwall-wsl-wrapper/README.md

 # SonicWall VPN Setup

+## Project Motivation

+This project was born out of a need to establish a secure VPN connection without compromising system performance.
+Many organizations require the installation of specific antivirus software on Windows machines to allow VPN connections.
+However, these antivirus programs can significantly slow down the system, especially on machines with limited resources.

+As a solution to this challenge, this project leverages Windows Subsystem for Linux (WSL) and PowerShell to set up and run a SonicWall VPN connection.
+By using this method, we can:

+1. Avoid installing resource-intensive antivirus software on the Windows machine.
+2. Maintain system performance while still ensuring a secure VPN connection.
+3. Provide a flexible and customizable VPN setup process.

+This approach is particularly beneficial for developers, IT professionals, and anyone working with resource-constrained Windows machines who need to connect to a SonicWall VPN without sacrificing system performance.

+## Project Overview

 This project provides scripts to set up and run a SonicWall VPN connection on a Windows machine using Windows Subsystem for Linux (WSL) and PowerShell.
+It offers a streamlined, performance-friendly alternative to traditional VPN setups that often require specific antivirus software.

 ## Installation